Overview

 Convert to hours: 232.1 ÷ 60 = 3.87 hours = 3 hours 52 minutes

-This calculation is the basis for setting mile or kilometre splits during a race — multiply the target pace by each successive distance checkpoint (5 km, 10 km, half marathon point, and so on) to get a target split time at each checkpoint, which is far more useful during a race than only knowing the final target time.
+This calculation underpins how runners set mile or kilometre splits during a race.
+Multiply the target pace by each successive checkpoint (5 km, 10 km, the half marathon point, and so on) to get a target split time at each one, which is far more useful mid-race than only knowing the final target time.

 Step 4: Convert Between Pace Units (Per Km vs Per Mile)

-Race results, training apps, and watches do not consistently use the same unit, so converting between per-kilometre and per-mile pace is a frequent need.
+Race results, training apps, and watches don't consistently use the same unit, so converting between per-kilometre and per-mile pace comes up often.

 Pace per mile = Pace per km × 1.60934